 Post a Comment

-I enjoy each visitor to "Red Shouldered Hawks of Tingsgrove and Beyond" I truly appreciate those who have become followers to my blog and really am encouraged by the wonderful comments.
+I enjoy each visitor to my blog "Red Shouldered Hawks of Tingsgrove and Beyond" I appreciate those who have become followers and really am encouraged by the wonderful comments.

-FYI if you leave ANONYMOUS comments, they will never get published, so please don't waste your time.
+FYI if you leave ANONYMOUS comments, they will never get published, so please do not waste your time.

 Thanking you~